-Where any National Sporting Organisation fails, without reasonable excuse, to comply with any direction or request made by DFSNZ under these Rules, or with Rule 7.9.4, DFSNZ may report such failure to the Chief Executive Officer of Sport New Zealand.
+Where any National Sporting Organisation fails, without reasonable excuse, to comply with any direction or request made by the Commission under these Rules, or with Rule 7.9.4, the Commission may report such failure to the Chief Executive Officer of Sport New Zealand.

-13. RESULTS MANAGEMENT: APPEALS69
+13. RESULTS MANAGEMENT: APPEALS